vegaprotocol/research/notes/mcap-futures-markets-settlement.md

 3. The ***MCAP Valuation Algorithm*** for calculating the relevant market capitalisation for settlement purposes.

-4. The ***futures contract settlemnt price***  is defined as soon as the MCAP valuation algorithm has provided an accepted answer hence the value of 1 futures contract on the vega chain can be obtained.
+4. The ***futures contract settlement price***  is defined as soon as the MCAP valuation algorithm has provided an accepted answer hence the value of 1 futures contract on the vega chain can be obtained.